 I used to let Haven carry around her little container of crackers and eat them all day if she pleased.
 I didn’t even consider that it would make it so she wasn’t as hungry at mealtimes.
 I wouldn’t want to chow down a bunch of spaghetti after eating half of my weight in Goldfish.
 Why would she?
-Ever since I realized that, the crackers have stayed in the cupboard most of the day, and Haven is actually eating meals.
+Ever since I realized my mistake, the crackers have stayed in the cupboard most of the day, and Haven is actually eating meals.
 You’d think I would have thought of this before.…

 3. Being Told What to Do

-I hate being told me what to do.
+I hate being told what to do.
 Don’t you?
 I’ve never liked it—not when I was a kid and not now.
 Why would I expect my kid to?
-Obviously parents still need to do it to keep their kids from starving or falling out of a window or getting stuck going the wrong way on the escalator.
+Obviously, parents still need to do it to keep their kids from starving or falling out of a window or getting stuck going the wrong way on the escalator.
 But it makes sense that kids don’t like it—why would we expect them to be any different from us in this way.

 4. Enjoying the Grocery Store